TI-Toolkit/tokens-wiki/tokens/randInt(.md

 # `randInt(`

 ## Description
-Generates and displays a random integer within a range specified by lower and upper integer bounds for a specified number of trials numtrials.
+Generates and displays a random integer within a range specified by `lower` and `upper` integer bounds for a specified number of trials `numtrials`.

 <b>Availability</b>: Token available everywhere.